NicolasCroft/PolypPal/README.md

 **Example Study:**

-Was used to measure coral recruits in a study on: Microalgal supplementation's influence on early post-settlement growth
+Was used to measure coral recruits in a study on Microalgal supplementation's influence on early post-settlement growth

 (being prepared for submission to the journal [Coral Reefs](https://link.springer.com/journal/338).)
 ##